Honzapkcz/bal-calc/README.md

 [www.longrods.ch](https://www.longrods.ch) is what he gave me.
 Page dedicated to balistics, tank missiles and research about them.

-I almost fainted, what I saw was a typical 90' PHP stylish websise with the old table layout.
+I almost fainted, what I saw was a typical 90' PHP stylish website with the old table layout.
 The worse was the legacy code.
 The penetration calculator used over 50 variables (in the format of letter_digit) and used illegal programming war crimes on daily basis.

-Bit I accepted the challenge.
+I accepted the challenge.
 I started refractoring.
 But the code fought back.

 I heared a sound, sound of a beast, The Beast of the spagetti code.
-Scared, I tripped over a formula.
+Scared, I tripped over an equation.

-The formula doesn't work anymore, The Code doesn't work anymore!
+The equation doesn't work anymore, The Code doesn't work anymore!
 It's over.

 *Really?
 Over?*